St. John’s Cruise Port Guide: What to See and Do Near the Harbour

 Easy Food Stops Near the Harbour (Reliable Choices)

-• The Duke of Duckworth: classic fish & chips stop
+• The Duke of Duckworth — known for classic fish and chips

-• Rocket Bakery: dependable for coffee, soup, sandwiches
+• Rocket Bakery — dependable coffee, soups, and sandwiches

-• Water Street & Duckworth Street pubs: plenty of solid, walk-in-friendly options
+• Restaurants along Water Street and Duckworth Street — easy walk-in choices with plenty of variety

 A Local Tip Before You Head Back

 Downtown St. John’s is built for wandering.
-You don’t need a perfect plan: just a loop, good shoes, and a little curiosity.
+You don’t need a perfect plan—just a loose walking loop, good footwear, and curiosity.

-You’ll cover more history per block here than most places manage in miles.
+You’ll cover more history per block here than most cities manage in miles.

 You can get a little more information in my St. John's Travel Guide for First Time Visitors.